mhorpheus/test/DFIR-Hotline.md

 b.
 Case background.
 c.
 Clients's expectations.
 d.
 Next steps to be performed by person taking it over.
 e.
-If applicable, reference to related discussion on `#iris-hotline-ic`  Slack channel.
+If applicable, reference to related discussion on `iris-hotline-ic`  Slack channel.
 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.

-If the receiving person is not responsive over Slack one can attempt to call him directly and bring his attention to a slack discussion.
+If the receiving person is not responsive over Slack one can attempt to call him directly and bring his attention to a Slack discussion.
 It is the responsibility of a person handing over an incident to ensure that the receiver acknowledges receipt of an incident.
 Just leaving a slack message or dropping an email with details of the incident is unacceptable.
 PagerDuty contains two on-call schedules, so in the event that the primary on-call person is unavailable, the second on-call person should be engaged.

 The receiving geography on-call person is responsible for raising this incident to his/her Engagement Lead for team resource allocation.

 ## Ad-hoc IR Requests
-**CONTENT NEEDED**
+**(WORK IN PROGRESS)**
+Ad-hoc assistance requests should be handled according to [this process](https://github.ibm.com/IRIS-NA/DFIR-wiki/edit/master/DFIR-Triage-Scoping.md#Ad-hoc-Assistance-Request).

 ## CSIRT
 THIS SECTION CONTAINS CONTENT MOVED FROM OLD DOCUMENT - TO BE REVIEWED